arkanoryn/remote_day/README.md

 * The application is accessible via [http://localhost:3337/](http://localhost:3337/)
 * In React, the environment variable are accessible under the app via `process.env` and should be prefixed with `REACT_APP_`.
 In Elixir you need to use `System.get_env("VAR_NAME")`.

+### Prod notes
+* Secret and dev env variables need to be put in the PROD env.

 #### Staging/Prod
 Note for myself: see [https://mherman.org/node-workshop/slides/react-docker/#55](https://mherman.org/node-workshop/slides/react-docker/#55) for further details.